DILCISBoard/E-ARK-AIP/index.md

 storage over the long-term; and the Dissemination Information Package (DIP) which is used to disseminate digital objects to the requesting user.

-In this context, the current document represents the specification of the E-ARK Archival Information Package format (E-ARK AIP, in the following named shortly AIP).
-It defines the specific requirements for archiving and storing information packages for the long term and focuses on the structural peculiarities and metadata requirements relating to the AIP.
-Considered in detail, the key objectives of this format are to:
+This document is specification of the E-ARK Archival Information Package format (E-ARK AIP, in the following named shortly AIP).
+It defines requirements and guidelines for creating AIPs which are adequate to store information packages for the long term.
+The key objectives of this format are to:

-- define a generic structure of the AIP format in a way that it is suitable for a wide variety of data types, such as document and image collections, archival records, databases or geographical data.
+- define the AIP format as an extension of the E-ARK CSIP so that it is suitable for the long-term storage of a wide variety of data types, such as document and image collections, archival records, databases or geographical data.
-- recommend a set of metadata standards related to the structural and the preservation aspects of the AIP.
+- recommend specific ways of using metadata standards related to the preservation aspects of the AIP.
-- ensure the format is suitable to store large quantities of data.
+- specify a form of packaging AIP container files while ensuring that the format is suitable to store large quantities of data.
-- mitigate the potential preservation risk of repository obsolescence by implementing a repository succession strategy.

 # Relation to other documents